Rahul Riji Nair: Career

+Rahul pioneered the production of mainstream Web Series in Malayalam by creating the first Originals for Major OTT platforms like Disney+ Hotstar and Sony LIV.

+He's noticed for his diverse body of work that has successfully traversed both Independent and Mainstream Cinema.

 Rahul founded the production house First Print Studios in 2011 and is currently serving the company as its CEO.
-He ventured into independent filmmaking through documentaries and short films.
-He first directed the documentary The Human Boundaries in 2012 and it was widely screened across India, Europe and the United States.
-His short films Troll Life, MJ and Rs 2 have won awards at international filmmaking competitions.
-His Tamil Music Video titled Mounam Sollum Varthaigal went viral with over 25 million views.
+As a self taught filmmaker, he ventured into independent filmmaking through Documentaries, Short Films and Music Videos.
+Rahul's first independent directorial was the documentary The Human Boundaries in 2012 and it was widely screened across India, Europe and the United States.
+His Tamil Music Video titled Mounam Sollum Varthaigal gave his first major break through as it went viral with over 25 million views.